eipm/rnaseq-messaging/README.md

 rnaseq-messaging
 ===
 This pipeline is a basic demonstration of integrating Kafka messaging with Nextflow, in this case a RNAseq pipeline.
 Note that it can only be run as a `-stub`.
-In order to use messaging with this pipeline, a KafkaDispatcher reachable from the execution environment is required.
+In order to use messaging with this pipeline, a KafkaDispatcher instance reachable from the execution environment is required.
 This repo is meant to provide a simple example of what _can_ be done with the DispatcherSuite messaging framework.

-For a pipeline that explains the types of messages you can send, refer to [eipm/hello-mess-nf](https://github.com/eipm/hello-mess-nf/).
+For a pipeline that explains the different types of messages you can send, refer to [eipm/hello-mess-nf](https://github.com/eipm/hello-mess-nf/).

 ## Description
 The simulated workflow begins by aligning with `STAR`.
 The resulting genomic BAM is passed into `SORT_BAM`.
 This is followed by quantification with `SALMON` and fusion detection with `STAR_FUSION`.
 Results from `SORT_BAM`, `SALMON`, and `STAR_FUSION` are published.